LtSnakePlissken/Q/docs/how-to-setup-rootnode.md

 As was mentioned previously, you should put stake to rootnodes contract in order to become a rootnode.

 You can use the dApp "Your HQ" that can be found at [https://hq.q.org](https://hq.q.org).
-Go to `Consensus Services` -> `Root Node Staking` for stake management.
-Also, you may want to check our [Consensus Services documentation](dapp-consensusservices.md).
+Go to `Staking` -> `Root Node Staking` for stake management.
+Also, you may want to check our [Staking documentation](dapp-staking.md).

 ## Updating Q-Client & Docker Images